iamwrong/knowledge_sharing/software_documentation/README.md

 can easily show during a _take home challenge_; therefore you should start practice it today

+## Agile Methodologies and Documentation

+> Working software over comprehensive documentation

+The agile manifesto defends a lightweight version of the documentation, not a zero documentation policy.

+Please defer the creation of documentation to the **latest responsible moment, possible**.
+The key word is **responsible**, if you are doing a task that you forget the steps to replicate it, you need to document it right way; This is, it is very important to document critical information right away.

+[Agile Documentation Best Practices] key principles for lightweight documentation:

+*  Keep documentation just simple enough, but not too simple
+*  Write the fewest documents with least overlap
+*  Put the information in the most appropriate place

+Documentation as part of the software development process should also be included in the estimations and planing.

 ## Where should I store my documentation